We ship to the EU, Northern Ireland and Norway

 Sowing:

-Late summer to early winter (June to Aug) for spring flowering or late winter to early spring (Jan to Mar) for autumn flowering
+Sow in late summer to early winter (June to Aug) for spring flowering or sow in late winter to early spring (Jan to Mar) for autumn flowering.

 Starting in Pots: